Hor States: Republic of China (1912-1949)

 Tension again escalated in 1930, with the occurrence of the Dargye-Beri Incident (大白事件).
 In the early summer, a conflict occurred between the Beri Monastery, patronized by the Hor Beri ruler, and the Ngarak Monastery, another monastery under Beri jurisdiction supported by the Dargye Monastery.
 The militants of the Dargye Monastery quickly occupied a large portion of Beri territory, and the Beri ruler asked for support from the Sichuan warlord Liu Wenhui.
 In turn, the Ganden Phodrang intervened, sending an army under Khémé Sönam Wangdü to occupy Kandze and Nyarong.
 The Chinese army eventually defeated the Tibetan forces, and sieged Dargye Monastery in July 1932.
 The Ganden Phodrang thus lost the region on the eastern bank of the Jinsha River.

 During the conflict, the Trehor Ruler Jamyang Khyenrab Wangchuk provided military support to the Ganden Phodrang.
 In fear of persecution by the Kuomintang, he travelled to Lhasa in August 1931, but eventually returned to Trehor in 1933.
 In the 28th of the ninth month of the Tibetan calendar, a Kuomintang force of two hundred sacked Trehor and beheaded the Trehor ruler.
 Dekyi Lhatso, his maternal aunt and regent, died in captivity a few days later.
 A Chinese commissioner was appointed to govern Trehor.

 In 1936, during the Long March, the Chinese Red Army established the short-lived Tibetan People's Republic in Kandze.
-Dechen Wangmo, ruler of Khangsar, alongside with her half-brother Wangdü, ruler of Beri, were elected to be Vice Chairperson of the Republic.
+Dechen Wangmo, ruler of Khangsar, alongside her half-brother Wangdü, ruler of Beri, were elected to be Vice Chairperson of the Republic.
 In 1938, forces of Liu Wenhui sieged Khangsar and placed Dechen Wangmo under home arrest.
 In the next year, with Kuomintang support, the Mazur headman Jamyang Tsenpo (降雍澤辟) broke free from Khangsar and became the ruler of Mazur.
 Dechen Wangmo escaped to Qinghai in 1940, and only returned to Khangsar in 1948.
 Her husband Yeshe Dorjé became the last ruler of Khangsar.